sanjaytime/sanjaytime/README.md

 ## 👨🏾‍💻 Software Engineer | Data Platform

 I love building scalable systems and working with data.
-When I'm not coding, you can find me exploring new technologies or contributing to open-source projects.
+When I'm not coding, you can find me exploring new technologies or browsing and contributing to open-source projects.

 Currently I'm devoted to helping kids learn how to read at [Magpie](https://www.magpie.org/).